- April 10, 2019

 The adoption of disruptive digital solutions, particularly IIoT, has led to increased connectivity to facilitate seamless data transfers between remote networks.
 This has led to a host of cybersecurity issues that raise security concerns for implementing disruptive technologies and transformative solutions.
 Manufacturers will need to focus on creating company-wide cybersecurity strategies to protect themselves from the risk of threats, forgery attempts, and security breaches.
 Therefore, the coming year will see manufacturers allocate special budgets for implementing solutions related to security, compliance, and training.

 Gartner says, “Edge computing represents an emerging topology-based computing model that enables and optimizes extreme decentralization, placing nodes as close as possible to the sources and sinks of data and content.”

 Edge computing allows shop floor devices to communicate with applications on the cloud – irrespective of whether it’s public or private.
 Therefore, manufacturers are moving towards the Edge ecosystem by placing their data storage and analytics on the cloud.
-Its benefits include reduction in response time, greater coverage, deep analysis of critical processes, and attending production issues at the right moment.
+Its benefits include reducing response time, greater coverage, deep analysis of critical processes, and attending to production issues at the right moment.

 Early adoption of disruptive smart manufacturing technologies can give a head-start to companies looking to maximize the operational efficiency of their processes.
 InApp has more than 15 years of experience implementing transformative solutions with the latest technologies for the manufacturing segment.
 We cater to manufacturing businesses of varying scales and complexity.
 Get in touch with us to explore our offerings.